ezhang1218/BIOS-611-Project/README.md

 ## Makefile

-The makefile will help build components of the report.
+The makefile will help build major components of the report.
 To build figures, run in Rstudio terminal the command

   `make Figures/<figurename>.png`